CakeDC/users/Docs/Documentation/AuthLinkHelper.md

 Link
 -----------------

-You can use this helper like the initial [cakePhp HtmlHelper link method](https://book.cakephp.org/4/en/views/helpers/html.html#creating-links) :
+You can use this helper like the initial [CakePhp HtmlHelper link method](https://book.cakephp.org/5/en/views/helpers/html.html#creating-links) :

 In templates
 ```diff